 A student must maintain a weighted cumulative GPA of at least 2.0 for all required courses in their program of study.
-Additionally, a student may not earn an overall grade for a course lower than a "C"(70%) for Surgical Technician, Medical Assistant, Hospital Central Service Technician, General Office Assistant-Business Computer Applications, Financial Records Processor or "C"(80%) for Vocational Nursing.
+Additionally, a student may not earn an overall grade for a course lower than a "C"(70%) for Surgical Technician Diploma and Associate of Occupational Science-Surgical Technology, Medical Assistant, Hospital Central Service Technician, General Office Assistant-Business Computer Applications, Financial Records Processor or "C"(78%) for Vocational Nursing.